Marketing Budget for Real Estate Agents: Using your Money as a Tool

 Relationship with money

-Mr. Ferry claims that there are 5% of the population that has what he refers to as generational wealth.
-These are the people and families with five million dollars or more than have the assets and wealth to leave to the next generation or whomever their heirs may be.
+Mr. Ferry claims that there are 5% of the population has what he refers to as generational wealth.
+These are the people and families with five million dollars or more that have the assets and wealth to leave to the next generation or whomever their heirs may be.